tom-clik/cferrorHandler/README.md

 ## Custom errors

 The default user message is "Sorry an error has occurred".
-This can be changed in two ways: either by supplying a different value on initiation, or by setting the error type to `custom`, which will show the thrown error message to the user.
+This can be changed in two ways: either by supplying a different value when instantiating the object, or by setting the error type to `custom`, which will show the thrown error message to the user.

-### Global change
+### Changing default message

 ```cfscript
 onError(e) {